 BLP Renewable Energy

-The sources of renewable energy to the BLP include participation in the Michigan Public Power Agency (MPPA) Landfill Gas Project, MPPA’s Beebe 1b and Pegasus wind purchases, and MPPA’s newly acquired solar projects that began coming online in 2020.
+The sources of renewable energy to the BLP include participation in the Michigan Public Power Agency (MPPA) Landfill Gas Project, MPPA’s Beebe 1b and Pegasus wind purchases, and MPPA’s newly acquired solar projects that began coming online in late 2020.

 MPPA Energy Services Project (wind purchases)